-In social engineering, someone has basically fallen prey to a con man in the virtual world.
+In social engineering, someone has fallen prey to a con man in the virtual world.
 The goal of a social engineering attack is to trick someone into surrendering crucial data.
 In a social engineering attack, the goal is to overcome someone’s security measures.
 Similar to getting someone to open a locked door, a social engineering attack will convince someone to surrender online passwords, credit card numbers, or even a social security number.
 The victim is tricked into revealing private information.

 A Phishing Scam

 Without a doubt, this is the most common type of social engineering attack.
 This attack uses a fraudulent email or website to get someone to share their data.
-The email address will look like it came from a reputable company and the website might look exactly like the actual thing.
+The email address will look like it came from a reputable company, and the website might look precisely like the actual thing.
 This website tricks someone into downloading malicious software or surrendering their username, password, or credit card numbers.